madilraza/rai-auto-converter-chrome-extension/README.md

 Extension for Chromium based browsers to automatically convert USD to [RAI](https://reflexer.finance/).

-The has been developed in pure JS, without external dependencies, and following the [Chrome Developers best practices](https://developer.chrome.com/docs/webstore/best_practices/), which includes using lastest [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/).
+It has been developed in pure JS, without external dependencies, and following the [Chrome Developers best practices](https://developer.chrome.com/docs/webstore/best_practices/), which include using the latest [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/).

 ## Installation

-The extension has been submited for publication to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and is currently in the review phase.
+The extension has been submitted for publication to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and is currently in the review phase.

 To install the extension locally:
 1. [**Download**](https://github.com/JairoFra/rai-auto-converter-chrome-extension/archive/refs/heads/master.zip) the repository and unpack it.